 The Atlantic Forestry Centre (AFC) facilities are located in Fredericton, New Brunswick and Corner Brook, Newfoundland and Labrador.
 Our researchers play a vital role in regional and national forestry research programs and global issues.
 Opportunities exist to enhance research capacity by partnering with local universities and industry.

 The Corner Brook Forest Centre is located on the campus of Sir Wilfred Grenfell College of Memorial University.
-Research programs focus on disturbance in boreal ecosystems, such as carbon and nutrient cycling, climate change, issues of scale in ecology, biodiversity, entomology and pathology, as well as risk analyses to advance forest ecosystem sustainability.
+Research programs focus on disturbance in boreal ecosystems, such as carbon and nutrient cycling, climate change, issues of scale in ecology, biodiversity, as well as risk analyses to advance forest ecosystem sustainability.
 Research infrastructure includes computing facilities to address remote sensing, GIS and knowledge management.

 Contact